zkyseu/PPlanedet/README.md

-# PPlanedet: A development Toolkit for lane detection based on PaddlePaddle
+# PPlanedet: A Toolkit for lane detection based on PaddlePaddle

 In this project, we develop a toolkit for lane detection to facilitate research.
 Especially, PPlanedet is built upon [Paddleseg](https://github.com/PaddlePaddle/PaddleSeg) which is a development Toolkit for segmentation based on PaddlePaddle.